KARNATISAITHARUN/documentation/policies/about-policy.md

 IO deserializer = METHOD -f "java.io.ObjectInputStream.readObject:java.lang.Object()" { INST "SINK" }
 ```

-specify that the instance parameter of the method `readObject` should be considered as a data sink of a deserializer, that is, the instance parameter is deserialized.
+specifies that the instance parameter of the method `readObject` should be considered as a data sink of a deserializer, that is, the instance parameter is deserialized.

-This directive specifies that all parameters tagged with the Spring annotations `CookieValue`, `PathVariable`, and a few others are to be tagged as "attacker-controlled".
+This directive determines that all parameters tagged with the Spring annotations `CookieValue`, `PathVariable`, and a few others are to be tagged as "attacker-controlled".

 ```
 // ~/.shiftleft/policy/dynamic/org/springframework/exposed.policy: